A characterization of $p$-automatic sequences as columns of linear cellular automata: Introduction

 \section{Introduction}

-In a cellular automaton, each cell has a value at each time step, so it is natural to consider the sequence of values taken by a given cell at times $0$, $1$, $2$, etc. For a one-dimensional cellular automaton, such a sequence of states is a column sequence in the two-dimensional spacetime diagram.
-Some column sequences are quite simple, such as the characteristic sequence of powers of $2$, which occurs as a column in Rule~$90$ begun from a single black cell.
-On the other hand, some sequences are statistically random, such as the center column of Rule~$30$.
+In a cellular automaton, each cell has a value at each time step, so it is natural to consider the sequence of values taken by a given cell at times $0$, $1$, $2$, etc. For a one-dimensional cellular automaton, such a sequence of states is a column sequence in a two-dimensional spacetime diagram of the cellular automaton.
+Some column sequences are quite simple, such as the characteristic sequence of powers of~$2$, which occurs as a column in the \xch{spacetime}{space-time} diagram of \xch{rule}{Rule}~$90$ begun from a single 1 cell on background of $0$s; this rule adds its two \xch{neighbors}{neighbours} modulo $2$.
+On the other hand, some sequences are statistically random, such as the center column of \xch{rule}{Rule}~$30$~\cite[\xch{p.}{page}~28]{NKS}.

 A relatively unexplored question is the following.
 Given a sequence on a finite alphabet, does this sequence occur as a column of a cellular automaton spacetime diagram?
 Without additional restrictions, it is possible to obtain any sequence (for example, the base-$10$ digits of $\pi$) as a column: simply place the sequence in the initial condition, and let the cellular automaton be the shift map $\sigma$.
 To avoid this trivial case, we impose the restriction that initial conditions be eventually periodic in both directions.